 For example, The Drake Center is located in Encinitas, but it is also good to pull up posts from Solana Beach, Carlsbad, Rancho Santa Fe, etc.

-Our next tip tells you how to interact with the pertinent pet posts you find...
+Our next tip tells you how to interact with the relevant pet posts you find...

 2. “Mine and Grind”